picocode1/LUA/readme.md

 	Send messages via gamesense lua to webhook

 [GAMESENSE] - HTTPDeathsay.lua
-	This lua will say in the gamechat "1v1 me irl in `your city` you `random curseword`"
+	This lua will say in the gamechat -1v1 me irl in [your city] you [random curseword]-

 [GAMESENSE] - LegitLUA.lua
 	This lua will improve a few legit features and add some